About Hawaiian Trades Academy

 Craftsmen (Construction)

-The goal of the Craftsmen Program is to help participants earn OSHA-10 and First Aid/CPR/AED certification, which are minimum requirements for entry level Craftsmen positions in the construction union.
-Participants who walk away with these certifications will gain valuable credentials that can provide opportunities for immediate hire in the union.
-Students will be taught by industry-certified professionals.
+The goal of the Craftsman Program is to help students earn workforce certifications, such as OSHA-10 and First Aid/CPR/AED, which are minimum requirements for entry level positions in the construction field.
+Workforce certifications make job seekers more employable and ready-to-hire into construction unions and/or companies.
+The course is taught by industry-certified professionals.

 Carpentry